platformsh/platformsh-docs/docs/src/guides/symfony/services/redis.md

        driver: local
    ```

-   This will install a Redis server locally.
+   This installs a Redis server locally.

-   Then, expose the Redis port (`6379`) of the container to the local host:
+2. Expose the Redis port (`6379`) of the container to the local host:

     ```yaml {location="./docker-compose.override.yml"}
     version: '3'